advancedroboticsaws/angel/README.md

 	cd ~/catkin_ws
 	catkin_make
 	```
-7. **Very important!** Please go to the following page and make sure you have connected each component to the specified port on the hub.
+7. **Very important!** Please go to the following page and make sure you have connected components to the specified port on the hub.

 	https://github.com/Muchun-Yen/Assign-symbolic-links-for-auto-mounting-USB-devices-by-udev